 Grief and loss may also cause a person to question his or her faith or view of the world.
 Or it may strengthen the person’s faith by providing a new understanding of the meaning of life.

 Each person experiences grief differently.
 Often, a person feels grief in waves or cycles, with periods of intense and painful feelings that come and go.
 People who are grieving may feel they are making progress but then suddenly face overwhelming grief again.
 This may occur at significant dates, such as holidays or birthdays, or without reason.
 Over time, these grief cycles will typically become less frequent and less intense as the person adjusts to his or her loss.

 Tasks of mourning

-Task one: Accept the reality of the loss
+Task one.
+Accept the reality of the loss.

-Task two: Experience the pain of grief
+Task two.
+Experience the pain of grief.

 Factors affecting grief

-- The life history of the person who is grieving, including previous experiences with loss
+The life history of the person who is grieving, including previous experiences with loss

-- The personality and coping style of the person who is grieving
+The grieving person’s personality and coping style

 Grief in different cultures